 All spoilers regarding the Super Rookies era are unmarked.
 New World spoilers are unmarked in character descriptions, and examples relating to the New World era can be spoiler-tagged if deemed necessary.

 10,000 meters above the sea, some people have, against common sense, managed to live on solid clouds (forming the White Sea) and adapted to the oxygen-poor environment.
-These people, recognizable by the small wings on their back, used to mind their business in Skypeia until 400 years ago, half of Jaya where the Shandian lived was blown up into the sky, starting a war to defend the homeland for one side and to exploit the coveted earth (called "vearth") for the others as it is essential for agriculture in the sky.
-The war actually continued until Eneru and his goons came and took the Skypeia's throne for himself, only to go away thanks to the Straw Hats.
+These people, recognizable by the small wings on their back, used to mind their own business in Skypeia.
+That is, until 400 years ago, half of Jaya, where the Shandians lived, was blown up into the sky, starting a war to defend the homeland for one side, and to exploit the coveted earth (called "vearth") for the others as it is essential for agriculture in the sky.
+The war actually continued until Eneru and his goons came and usurped the Skypiean throne, only to be shooed away by the Straw Hats.

-The Sky People are unused to many otherwise common elements such as rubber and have developed their own unique culture because of their isolation.
+The Sky People are ignorant about many otherwise common elements (such as rubber), and have developed their own unique culture due to their isolation.
 However, they make ample use of "Dials", seashell-looking items that can store many things, such as sound, fire, or even impacts.

-Skypeia is the most prominent sky island as it has been visited by the Straw Hat crew, but the lore indicates that other similar places above the clouds.
+Skypiea is the most prominent sky island, as it has been visited by the Straw Hat crew, but the lore indicates that there exist other similar places above the clouds.

 - Ambiguously Human: Not much is commented on it, but the wings on their back implies that the Sky People are quite distinct from the other human races, even the Longarm Tribe and Snake-Necked people.
 Then we find out that ruins on the Moon indicate that their origins may be from outer space, and they used the moon as a base.

 - Our Angels Are Different: Their wings are never seen or mentioned to be functional.
 In fact, the only person who seems to comment at all on their appearance is Sanji, and only with respect to the women.
 The fact that the Shandorians seem to have had wings even before they were, ahem, relocated just makes it more peculiar.